 Together we have written and published 18 books, plus 3 audio books.
 Together and separately, we have taught thousands of students over the years, in both the public and private sector, including overseas in Paris, France.
 We both teach (and Beth's case, coach) and working on writing and publishing our novels.

 Beth Barany is a promotions and marketing advisor for writers and publishers.
 She's run over a dozen promotional campaigns for authors and small publishers, including blog tours, Amazon Bestseller campaigns, and social media campaigns.
-Her latest book for authors is Twitter for Authors: Social Media Book Marketing Strategies for Shy Writers, available on Amazon, iTunes, and Nook.
+Her latest book for authors is Twitter for Authors: Social Media Book Marketing Strategies for Shy Writers.

-The author of the bestselling books, The Writer's Adventure Guide: 12 Stages to Writing Your Book and Overcome Writer's Block, Beth also publishes the monthly digital magazine, Author Entrepreneurship Magazine, to help authors create successful and sustainable careers.
-Beth is the award-winning novelist of the young adult epic fantasy, Henrietta The Dragon Slayer, the first of a multi-book series.
+The author of the bestselling books, The Writer's Adventure Guide: 12 Stages to Writing Your Book and Overcome Writer's Block, Beth is the award-winning novelist of the young adult epic fantasy, Henrietta The Dragon Slayer, the first of a multi-book series.
+Beth also writes romance and science fiction mysteries.

-As a Master NLP Practitioner, Certified Creativity Coach, and experienced speaker and teacher, Beth Barany has helped authors get their books written, edited and published for over 14 years, as well as guided them in effectively promoting and selling their work.
+As a Master NLP Practitioner, Certified Creativity Coach, and experienced speaker and teacher, Beth Barany has helped authors get their books written, edited and published for over 19 years, as well as guided them in effectively promoting and selling their work.
 Five of her clients' books have been best-sellers.
-Sign up for her newsletter and receive her free Writer's Motivation Mini-Courseat www.BethBarany.com.
-Also receive a free subscription to Author Entrepreneur Magazineat www.authorentrepreneurship.com.
+Sign up for her newsletter and receive her free Writer's Motivation Mini-Course at www.BethBarany.com.

-Beth Barany lives in Oakland, California, with her husband, Ezra Barany, the bestselling author of The Torah Codes, and their two cats, and over 1,000 books.
+Beth Barany lives in Oakland, California, with her husband, Ezra Barany, the bestselling author of The Torah Codes, and over 1,000 books.

 Ezra Barany is an award-winning author of a bestselling novel.
 His Jewish version of The Da Vinci Code, The Torah Codes, was released in paperback in March 2011, then the ebook version was published in September 2011.
 His thriller hit bestseller status in December 2011 in Jewish fiction and has stayed on the charts ever since.
 The second book in this series, 36 Righteous: A Serial Killer's Hit List (Book 2 in The Torah Codes series), has been published to great acclaim.